South-Dakota-News-Watch/20240805-liver-transplant-analysis/README.md

 # 20240805-liver-transplant-analysis
-This repository includes a [code notebook](liver-transplant-findings.ipynb) and supporting documentation below to reproduce the findings in ["TK,"](TK) an article by Megan Luther published Aug.
+This repository includes a [code notebook](liver-transplant-findings.ipynb) and supporting documentation below to reproduce the findings in ["35, dry and dying: The impact of booze on 1 man,"](TK) an article by Megan Luther published Aug.
 5, 2024, for South Dakota News Watch.
 Cody Winchester analyzed the data.

 - [Data overview](#Data-overview)
 - [Running the notebook](#Running-the-notebook)